Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Applications to learning clinical knowledge graph

-Table \ref{tb:correlation} summarizes the Spearman rank correlation using each single data source and the output given by Algorithm~\ref{algo:exact} when $r=250$.
-Table \ref{tab:AUC}, \ref{tab:fpr005}, \ref{tab:fpr01} shows the AUC and TPR given FPR = 0.01,0.05,0.1 of relation detection, respectively.
-Synthesizing information from three data sources via Algorithm~\ref{algo:exact} yields higher quality embeddings compared to single source concept network as evidenced by the performance of all of these tasks.
-In addition, our method is obviously better than SAM, MASE and MASE-scaled.
-In fact, the three methods are even worse than single source in some cases.
+Table \ref{tb:correlation} summarizes the Spearman rank correlation using each single data source and the output given by Algorithm~\ref{algo:exact} with $r=250$.
+Tables \ref{tab:AUC}, \ref{tab:fpr005}, and \ref{tab:fpr01} show the AUC and TPR given FPR $ =0.05$ and $0.1$ of relation detection, respectively.
+Synthesizing information from three data sources via Algorithm~\ref{algo:exact} yields higher quality embeddings compared to a single source concept network as evidenced by the performance of all of these tasks.
+In addition, our method is better than SAM, MASE, and MASE-scaled.
+The three methods are even worse than a single source in some cases.
 A possible reason may be that they can not impose suitable weights on different sources.
+The collapsing method is similar to SAM in the sense that they try to estimate the common network by aggregating the data from all views.
+However, since it cannot fully exploit the relative signal and noise strength of each view, its performance is not as good as msLBM.
+The collapsing method is similar to SAM in that it tries to estimate the common network by aggregating data from all views.
+However, it fails to fully exploit the relative signal and noise strengths of each view, resulting in inferior performance compared to msLBM.